Published On: January 24, 2023

 Food anxiety has many potential sources, including a desire to be healthy or a fear of weight gain.
 Sometimes, food-related anxieties can cause you to try and restrict what you eat, but we know this eating behavior doesn’t work.
 Part of learning how to stop binge eating is identifying the sources of your anxiety that are contributing to episodes of compulsive eating.

 Set aside time to clean out your kitchen.
 Clear out trigger foods and stock your kitchen with healthy foods that make you feel good instead.
+This will also help you practice more mindful eating habits when it comes to choosing the foods you choose to fuel your body.

 It’s easy to mistake hunger and thirst signals.
 Staying hydrated throughout the day can curb impulses that could cause you to binge.